He Xiaoke

-He Xiaoke (何小珂; born 24 January 2004) is a Chinese professional footballer who plays as a forward for Henan FC, on loan from Qingdao West Coast.
+He Xiaoke (何小珂; born 24 January 2004) is a Chinese professional footballer who plays as a forward.

 Club career

 Born in Beijing, China, He first trialled at the academy of Shandong Taishan at the age of six, also trialling with Ghuangzou before joining Shandong Taishan at the age of ten.
 A short stint with Serbian side Red Star Belgrade followed in 2020, but due to the COVID-19 pandemic, he returned to China.

 In September 2021, he joined Spanish side Sabadell.
 He made his debut in the Primera Federación on 18 December 2022, coming on as a substitute for David Astals as Sabadell lost 2–0 to Osasuna B.

 In August 2023, he joined FC Andorra, signing a four-year contract.

 International career

 He has represented China from under-14 to under-19 level, captaining the under-15, under-16 and under-18 sides.
 He was called up to the under-19 side for the first time in July 2022.